-All the fun of a Leonardo, plus an Ethernet port, RS485 connection, 1 Wire input, some digital inputs and a few relaysDesigned by KMP Electronics, Ships from Bulgaria
+All the fun of a Leonardo, plus an Ethernet port, RS485 connection, 1 Wire input, some digital inputs and a few relaysDesigned by KMP Electronics in Bulgaria

 ProDiNo Ethernet All the fun of a Leonardo, plus an Ethernet port, RS485 connection, 1 Wire input, some digital inputs and a few relays.
 It is the base device to extend your project to the IoT worl...Read More…